Bhatia-Davis formula in the quantum speed limit

 \subsection{Upper bound of the OQSL}

-The Bloch representation is a common geometric approach for quantum states, which is widely applied in many topics in quantum information.
-In this representation, an $N$-dimensional density matrix $\rho$ can be expressed by
+The Bloch representation is a common geometric approach for quantum states, and widely applied in many topics in quantum information.
+In this representation, a $N$-dimensional density matrix $\rho$ can be expressed by

 where $\vec{r}$ is a real vector referred to as the Bloch vector, $\openone$ is the identity matrix and $\vec{\lambda}$ is the $(N^2-1)$-dimensional vector of SU(N) generators.
 Throughout this paper, the target angle is defined by the angle between the Bloch vectors of the initial state $\vec{r}$ and its evolved state $\vec{r}(t)$~\cite{Campaioli2018,Campaioli2019,Shao2020}